BillHertzing/BlazorExamples/README.md

 # Examples of Blazor Apps served By ServiceStack

+Here's a link to [more detailed documentation on these examples](ReadMe.html),

 Blazor is an experimental technology from Microsoft that allows applications written in C# to run on any browser that supports WASM.
+Here is where you can find [Blazor's Getting Started page](https://blazor.net/docs/get-started.html).
 Many other folks have written better introductions and explanations of Blazor and WASM than I can, so please search the Web for those terms if you would like detailed background information on this emerging technology.

 Blazor applications can run server-side (Server-Side Blazor, or SSB), or client-side (Client-Side Blazor, or CSB).
-The examples in this repository are all about client-side Blazor.
+The demos in this repository are all about client-side Blazor.
 The files needed to run a Blazor application can be served to a browser by any process that understands HTTP and can serve static files.
 Of course, all the popular web server packages can do this, as can many Cloud services.
 There are many resources on the web that can go into much greater detail for using those technologies.

 However, I've been looking for a way to leverage the browser as a GUI for an application that runs on multiple operating systems.
 Most application that need a GUI have to create the GUI specifically for an OS.
 Blazor brings the ability for developers to write their GUI in Razor and C#, publish it to a set of static files, and have any browser render and run the GUI.
 An application that leverages .Net, .Net Standard, and .Net Core to run on multiple OSs, combined with a Blazor-based GUI, promises to greatly reduce the platform-specific portions of any multi-OS application.

 ServiceStack is a very popular product that provides REST endpoints for an application.
 ServiceStack can also serve static files.
 Combining the two, ServiceStack can serve the files needed for a Blazor GUI, and can also serve the REST endpoints that allow the GUI to communicate with the application.

 This repository will focus specifically on using the ServiceStack application to serve and interact with a Blazor application.
 The contents of this repository will be demonstration programs showing how to integrate Blazor with various ServiceStack features.
-These examples are simplified versions of the ACE application and it's Blazor GUI, which is in the Ace repository adjacent to this one.
+These demos are simplified versions of the *ACE* application and it's Blazor GUI, which is in the *Ace* repository adjacent to this one.
+You will also find that the documentation here may refer to documentation found in the *ATAP.Utilities* repository, for further information regarding utilities  written to aid in the building and debugging of applications using Visual studio.

+# Getting Started
+Currently the only way to use these demos is to fork the repository and build the demos.
+Here are some instructions on [how to fork a GitHub repository](https://help.github.com/articles/fork-a-repo/)

+# Building, Running, and Debugging these demos
+The [Common Documentation for all Demos]() has a section for [Building, Running, and Debugging]()

 ## Example 1